Rulial/pathintegral/README.md

 ## ANNA—> AI Native Game Engine.
 ### SOLO—> Head Band.
 At first, we’ll only be building a prototype for testing which might later evolve into a consumer device.
 ANNA + SOLO will be the Next Generation of AI Native Personal/ Wearable Computer.
-+ a video game 🎮 version of 🍦THE GRAND LOOP, a book I am writing.
+A video game 🎮 version of 🍦THE GRAND LOOP, a book I am writing.
-+ It’ll be used for experimentation, and initial revenue generation.
+It’ll be used for experimentation, and initial revenue generation.
 Numbers + terms to be discussed and agreed—> rohitb@path-integral.com